seadoherty/MERN_BASH_LoginReg/README.md

 # MERN BASH Registration and Login

-Bash script to create a MERN stack with a starter login and registration\
+Separate bash scripts to create a MERN stack with a starter login and registration\
 Run the code below from terminal (ensure bash files are executable)

 ```